kfcconnor/TeslaGateControl/README.md

 ----------- | ----------- | -------------
-IsEnabled | Enables or Disables the mod | true cardMode | Switchs between Role and Card determining what allows access through tesla gates | true allowedRoles | Lists the allowed role names or ids to be used to determine who gets access through tesla gates | [ClassD, 15, 4] allowedCards | Lists the allowed card names or ids that are used to determine who gets access through the tesla gates.
-Note: Ids or items that are not keycards will not be allowed by the system | [0, KeycardGuard, 6]
+IsEnabled | Enables or Disables the mod | true cardMode | Switchs between Role and Card determining what allows access through tesla gates | true cardSwipe | Allows people with the correct card to temporaily turn a tesla gate off by holding the card as they pass it | true allowedRoles | Lists the allowed role names or ids to be used to determine who gets access through tesla gates | [ClassD, 15, 4] allowedCards | Lists the allowed card names or ids that are used to determine who gets access through the tesla gates.
+Note: Ids or items that are not keycards will not be allowed by the system | [0, KeycardGuard, 6] cardHoldTime | Sets the amount of time in seconds the tesla gates will be held for after someone with the card out passes through | 5